 Threats against Napoleon Bonaparte‘s life were not rare.
-In fact, there were many assassination attempts.
-One failed royalist assassination attempt, known as the plot of the rue Saint-Nicaise, occurred on Christmas Eve in 1800.
+In fact, there many attempts to assassinate Napoleon.
+One failed attempt by royalists was known as the plot of the rue Saint-Nicaise, occurred on Christmas Eve in 1800.
 It resulted in a bomb blast and left Napoleon badly shaken but unscathed.
-Another failed attempt involved snuff.
-In this case, royalists infiltrated a group of workmen restoring Malmaison with a plan to switch Napoleon’s good snuff for poisoned snuff, but before they could bring their plan to fruition, it was discovered.
-The next failed attempt occurred in 1804 when royalists planned to kidnap Napoleon.
+Another failed attempt to assassination Napoleon involved snuff.
+In this case, royalists infiltrated a group of workmen restoring Malmaison with a plan to switch his good snuff for poisoned snuff, but before they could bring their plan to fruition, it was discovered.
+The next failed attempt to assassinate Napoleon occurred in 1804 when royalists planned to kidnap him.
 However, instead of kidnapping him, the conspiracy was discovered and the conspirators arrested.

-Despite all the failed attempts to kill Napoleon, one eager young lad decided he had the wherewithal to assassinate Napoleon after he became Emperor.
+Despite all the failed plots, there was supposedly one eager young lad who decided he had the wherewithal to attempt to assassinate Napoleon after he became Emperor.
 Fortunately, before the young lad could carry out his dastardly deed, French Police discovered his intentions.
-The result of the police’s discovery resulted in a New York newspaper publishing an article about it in 1828.
+The police’s discovery resulted in a New York newspaper, The Atlas, publishing an article about it in 1828.
 Here is their report provided almost verbatim:

 I could plainly see that he distorted the name of the young man, who, according my calculation, must have been two days in Paris; and I caused every search to be made after him by the prefecture, as well as by the ministry of police.
 I issued this order on a Sunday morning, at the hour of ten; and ordered an application to be made to all the banking-houses which were understood to correspond with Germany, for the names of all those in whose favour they had been directed to open a credit for the last five or six days.
 I was immediately furnished with a list of names; and remarked, amongst the rest, the German name of Von der Sullin, having a credit from Frankfort of such a date, with the name of the street and hotel where he was to be found.
 He was accordingly met at his hotel towards five o’clock in the evening of the same day.
 Four pair of pistols and a dagger were discovered in his apartment; and he had confessed himself and received the sacrament.